Procedure CR2007 - Bank Deposit Bag Tracking

 All bags are transported to the Housing and Food Services (HFS) Building and rescanned as received.
 The bags are then separated by bank and placed in the appropriate transport bag (No bags are opened).

-ABS has contracted Dunbar Armored Car Service to transport deposits to the appropriate banks.
-All bags are scanned by Dunbar (transferring responsibility from Penn State University to Dunbar) and transported to the appropriate bank.
+ABS has contracted Brinks Armored Car Service to transport deposits to the appropriate banks.
+All bags are scanned by Brinks (transferring responsibility from Penn State University to Brinks) and transported to the appropriate bank.

-- Documents subject to a Legal Hold (see AD35, Legal Hold).
+- University Records subject to a Legal Hold (see Policy AD35, Legal Hold).
 A legal hold will remain in effect until it is released in writing by the Office of General Counsel.

-Additional questions may be directed to the University Archivist or the Records Management Officer.
+Additional questions may be directed to the the Records Management Officer.

-For questions, additional detail, or to request changes to this procedure, please contact the Associate Controller.
+For questions, additional detail, or to request changes to this procedure, please contact the Auxiliary and Business Services Financial Coordinator.

 - Blue/White Shredding Program